giongto35/cloud-morph/README.md

 4. Web Service sends received input events to Virtual Machine over a socket.
 5. The utility (syncinput.exe) listens to the input events and simulates equivalent Windows OS events to Wine Application through WinAPI.
 6. Application screen/ Audio is captured in a Virtual Display Frame Buffer (XVFB)/ Virtual Audio (PulseAudio), which is later piped to FFMPEG.
-7. FFMPEG encodes the Video Stream to VPX RTP stream and Audio Stream to Opus stream.
+7. FFMPEG encodes the Video Stream to RTP (VPX/H264) stream and Audio Stream to Opus stream.
 8. Overall, "CloudApp Core" module receives **Input** as WebSocket event and **Output** as RTP stream.
 It is packaged in Container with the interface declared at `core/go/cloudapp`.

 #### Decentralize